nikku/kartoffeldruck/README.md

 ## Alternatives

-You would like to spend ours trying to compose a site generation solution yourself?
+You would like to spend hours composing a site generation solution yourself?
 Try out [metalsmith](http://metalsmith.io/).
 You would rather like to use Ruby anyway?
 Try [jekyll](http://jekyllrb.com/).
 You want to experiment?
 Role your own.

 ## License